alitto/pond/README.md

 ## Contribution & Support

-Feel free to send a pull request if you consider there's something which can be improved.
-Also, please open up an issue if you run into a problem when using this library or just have a question.
+Feel free to send a pull request if you consider there's something that should be polished or improved.
+Also, please open up an issue if you run into a problem when using this library or just have a question about it.